Many organisations assume they don’t need to worry about cloud application security as they aren’t using the cloud.

 In fact, research we conducted showed that nearly a quarter of people are using messaging apps like WhatsApp, Telegram and Facebook Messenger to share work documents, while 16 percent used Dropbox, Google Drive, or similar to take company information to a new job.
 For this reason, control and visibility are absolutely crucial at every stage of the cloud security journey.

 First and foremost, businesses need to get an understanding of what cloud services and apps are already being used.
 As most IT managers are all too aware, employees have a habit of using unsanctioned apps to make their jobs easier, so called ‘shadow IT’.

 We’re of the view that people should be able to use whatever they want to do their jobs and if that means talking to clients over WhatsApp Web, let it be.
 A cloud application discovery process, however, is absolutely critical to uncover exactly what is being used and how.
 Knowledge is power after all.
 Once you have an understanding of the apps used in your workplace – sanctioned or otherwise – you can then manage them.

 Not all apps are created equal though and some are riskier than others.
-Armed with your list of apps in the business, you should start implementing policies for the most risky apps.
+Armed with your list of apps in the business, you should start implementing cloud application security policies for the most risky apps.
 This tends to include things like cloud storage, team collaboration apps and messaging platforms and anything else that offers file sharing.